jaedsongms/Website/_pages/publications.md

  * Paper: Bureaucracy, Political Appointments and Patronage: An Brief Overview.

- * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
-With Barreto RTS.

  * Paper: Modern Difference-in-Differences and Event-Study Designs for Public Administration Research.
 With Antunes C.

  * Paper: Small-n research, observations, and inference approaches: reflections on case study-based research.